 How Far Can You Reach?

-Have you ever held hands in a long line?
-How far did you all stretch?
 Our fan Lily J. asked, if everyone in the U.S. held hands, how long would that line be?
-We can use a very cool body math fact to figure this out: your arms stretch across about the same distance as your height!
-Measure your height and armspan to see for yourself!
+A cool math fact can help figure this out: your arm span is about the same as your height!
 Let’s say for a mix of kids and adults, the average person can span 4 feet.
-So our 325 million Americans can stretch 1300 million feet, or 1.3 billion.
-Divide that by 5,280 feet per mile, and we could stretch 246,000 miles – just a little more than the distance from Earth to our Moon!
+So our 325 million Americans can stretch 1.3 billion feet, or 246,000 miles – just a little more than the distance from Earth to our Moon!

 Wee ones: Check out your armspan!
 Lie on the floor and have a grown-up or friend place a book or shoe at your feet and the top of your head.
 Then turn sideways to stretch your arms across that distance.
 How closely does it match?